inquidia/PentahoSnowflakePlugin/README.md

      * **Enter field mapping button**: Opens a window to help users specify the mapping of input fields to table fields.
  - **Data type JSON**
    * **JSON field**: The field on the input stream containing the JSON data to be loaded.

+## Snowflake Warehouse Manager

+The Snowflake Warehouse Manager job entry provides functionality to create, drop, resume, suspend, and alter warehouses.
+This allows the ETL process to resume a warehouse before loading, and then suspend the warehouse as soon as it is done, along with resizing warehouses for portions of the load that may require more processing power.

+### Options

+ - **Connection**: The connection to the Snowflake database to use
+ - **Warehouse name**: The name of the warehouse
+ - **Action**: (Create, Drop, Resume, Suspend, Alter) What is the action you wish to take against the warehouse.

+#### Action: Create warehouse

+This action creates a new warehouse using the settings you provide.

+ - **Replace?**: If the warehouse already exists, replace the existing warehouse with your new settings.
+ - **Fail if warehouse exists?**: If the warehouse already exists the job entry will fail.
+If not checked and Replace? is not checked the job entry will perform no action if the warehouse already exists.
+ - **Warehouse Size**: (X-Small, Small, Medium, Large, X-Large, 2X-Large, 3X-Large) The size of the warehouse to create.
+ - **Warehouse Type**: (Standard, Enterprise) The type of warehouse to create.
+Enterprise warehouses have more memory available than Standard warehouses.
+ - **Max cluster size**: The maximum cluster size for clustered warehouses.
+ - **Min cluster size**: The minimum cluster size for clustered warehouses.
+ - **Auto suspend**: The number of minutes of inactivity after which the warehouse will automatically suspend.
+ - **Auto resume?**: Should the warehouse automatically resume when queries are run against it?
+ - **Initially suspended?**: Should the warehouse be created in a suspended state.
+ - **Resource monitor**: The resource monitor used for tracking Snowflake usage and billing.
+ - **Comment**: A comment to be included about the warehouse.

+#### Action: Drop warehouse

+This action removes a warehouse from Snowflake.

+ - **Fail if warehouse does not exist?**: If the warehouse does not exist, the job entry will fail.

+#### Action: Resume warehouse

+This action resumes a warehouse in Snowflake.
+The warehouse must be in a suspended state prior to this job entry, or the job entry will fail.

+ - **Fail if warehouse does not exist?**: If the warehouse does not exist, the job entry will fail.

+#### Action: Suspend warehouse

+This action suspends a warehouse in Snowflake.
+The warehouse must be in a started state prior to this job entry, or the job entry will fail.

+ - **Fail if warehouse does not exist?**: If the warehouse does not exist, the job entry will fail.

+#### Action: Alter warehouse

+This action alters the warehouse, enabling users to re-size, change warehouse types, change auto-suspend settings, etc.

+ - **Fail if warehouse does not exist?**: If the warehouse does not exist, the job entry will fail.
+ - **Warehouse Size**: (X-Small, Small, Medium, Large, X-Large, 2X-Large, 3X-Large) The size of the warehouse to create.
+ - **Warehouse Type**: (Standard, Enterprise) The type of warehouse to create.
+Enterprise warehouses have more memory available than Standard warehouses.
+ - **Max cluster size**: The maximum cluster size for clustered warehouses.
+ - **Min cluster size**: The minimum cluster size for clustered warehouses.
+ - **Auto suspend**: The number of minutes of inactivity after which the warehouse will automatically suspend.
+ - **Auto resume?**: Should the warehouse automatically resume when queries are run against it?
+ - **Resource monitor**: The resource monitor used for tracking Snowflake usage and billing.
+ - **Comment**: A comment to be included about the warehouse.

 ## Contributing